muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 source-routing paradigm to steer packets from a source node through a controlled set of instructions, called segments, by prepending the packet with an SR header in the MPLS data plane SR-MPLS {{RFC8660}}
-through a label stack or IPv6 data plane using an SRH header via SRv6 {{RFC8986}} to construct an SR path.
+through a label stack to construct an SR path.

 In an SR-MPLS network, when a packet is transmitted along an SR path, the labels in the MPLS label stack will be swapped or popped.
-So that no label or only the last label (e.g. Explicit-Null label) may be left in the MPLS label stack when the packet reaches the egress node.
-Thus, the egress node cannot determine along which SR path the packet came.
+So that no label or only the last label (e.g. a service label or an Explicit-Null label) may be left in the MPLS label stack when the packet reaches the egress node.
+Thus, the egress node cannot use the SR label stack to determine along which SR path the packet came.

 However, to support various use-cases in SR-MPLS networks, like end-to-end 1+1 path protection (Live-Live case) {{psid-for-protection}},